 Caregiver fatigue is often characterized by depression, poor work attitude and general lack of empathy to their patients and the peers.
 The persons tend to be very irritable and demonstrate periods of poor coping with periods of outbursts.
 Suffers often describe difficulty falling asleep and staying asleep.
 Some found that doing something as simple as a new mattress from somewhere like Leesa might help to improve their quality of sleep.
 However, the symptoms often creep up on the sufferer and is usually recognized by those around them before the person themselves.
 You know that cranky nurse you hate getting report from… she may be suffering too.

 As a nurse, I am often asked what I think is wrong with healthcare?
 How can it be fixed?
 Can it be fixed?
 I always quickly retort with, “The problem with healthcare is that no one seems to care anymore.
 Remember, it is called health CARE?”.
 Although it usually gets a chuckle, I really do mean it.
-We are at a critical time of change in healthcare here in America – new electronic medical records being mandated, Core Measures, HCAHPS, “never events”, Obama-care being implemented, medical malpractice claims on the rise.
+We are at a critical time of change in healthcare here in America – new electronic medical records being mandated, Core Measures, HCAHPS, “never events”, Obama-care being implemented, medical malpractice lawsuit claims on the rise.
 It just all seems out of control… and kind of silly if you really sit down and evaluate some of these new measures.
 For example, one of the HCAHPS questions is regarding medication teaching.
 As nurses and healthcare providers, don’t we want our patients to know about their medications?
 If we really cared about our patient, we would.
 Or how about the noise level – another favorite survey question.
 If we really cared about our patients getting rest so they could heal, we would be quieter.
+We would make the decision to focus more on our work so that we can’t be faced with a compensation claim from law firms like McGeHee, Chang, Landgraf, Feiler from the patients.
+It would be a much more relaxed environment for everyone involved.
 We would want it to be quiet so we could get some rest if we were a patient.
+To rest and heal, a healthcare card may be needed to get support from the government, you can visit https://www.european-health-card.co.uk/ to get an EU healthcare card, and you can start gaining the help you need.

 I know all the problems in healthcare can not all be solved by such a simplistic answer.
 But what if?
 Imagine, if we all went into work tomorrow and actually CARED about our patients…. took the effort we would expect if we or our family members were a patient.
 What if we put CARE back into healthCARE??
 What would it look like if we took ownership of our patients – really advocated for them when the system really did not seem to be in their favor?
+This would certainly have an effect on the number of medical malpractice lawsuit claims.
 I believe each of us has the power to make an impact -we see it every day in the smiles of patients and families we touch.

 Call to action!